 Award of the LL.M. degree in International Arbitration and Business Law requires 24 credit hours from the designated list of classes with a grade point average of 2.0 (C) or better.

-Requirement of 12 credits in Specialized Courses in International Arbitration and Business Law, split into a minimum of 6 required core course credits, and another 6 required key elective course credits:
+From among these 24 credit hours, students are required to take 12 credits in specialized courses in International Arbitration and Business Law, split into a minimum of 6 required core course credits, and another 6 required key elective course credits:

 Core Courses (min.
 6 credits):

 - LAW-789-001: International Commercial Arbitration: US & Comparative Perspective (3 credits)

 - LAW-972-001: Bilateral Investment Treaty Arbitration (2 credits)

 - LAW-835-001: International ADR: Global Sovereign Disputes Practicum (3 credits)